-You must have completed the equivalent of at least three years of full-time work beyond a bachelor’s degree to be considered for this program.
-As a student in the program, you will conduct original research under the supervision of an advisor, and write and successfully defend a dissertation.
+As a student in the program, you will conduct original research under the supervision of an advisor and committee, write, and successfully defend a dissertation.

 Recent research dissertation titles have included:

-More information on areas of research specialization and selected research topics can be found here.
+For more information on areas of research specialization and selected research topics: Systems Engineering Specialization Areas

-To complete the Ph.D. in engineering management program, you must normally spend at least two sequential semesters in full-time residence at the university.
+To complete the Ph.D. in systems engineering program, you must normally spend at least two sequential semesters in full-time residence at the university.

 As an off-campus, working professional, you can meet the two-year residency requirement by doing the following: